Santiago220991/Budget-App/README.md

 # Budget App

-> This app is a mobile web application where you can manage your budget: you have a list of transactions associated with a category so you can see how much money you spent and on what.
+> This app is a mobile web application where you can manage your budget: you have a list of transactions associated with a category to see how much money you spent and on what.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/98363075/189417331-02a86e54-4800-4f07-9ebf-3452aaaa7cac.png"